dhhruuvinOnGit/SQL-Walmart-Sales-Analysis/README.md

   4.2 day_name: Add this column to the database.
 Based on the date column, create this new column having the name of days.
   4.3 month_name: Add this column to the database.
 Based on the date column, create this new column having the name of months.

-For SQL queries, look up to WalmartSales.sql file
+For SQL queries, look up to WalmartAnalysis.sql file